km-pylingua/Kristi-Meredith/README.md

 Introducing Myself

-Hello! 👋 I'm a registered nurse 👩‍⚕️📊 turned data analyst with 5+ years experience in the healthcare field.
-Passionate about data analysis and reporting, and transforming raw data into meaningful and actionable insights used to make data-driven decisions that improve patient outcomes.
+Hello! 👋 I'm a registered nurse 👩‍⚕️📊 with a BS in Nursing and a BA in Linguistics interested in the intersection between health, language and tech.

-Skills 📚
+Interests 📚

-Querying data using SQL.
-Generate reports and perform data analysis using SQL.
-Developing dashboards on Tableau and Power BI.
-Data analysis and reporting using Excel.
+NLP/ML
+Bioinformatics
+Syntax
+Rare and endangered languages

 Projects 💻

 Please explore my portfolio, where I showcase my projects.
+Currently completing CS50 Python and 100 Day Python Coding Challenge.

 Tools 🔧

-Language: SQL, Python
+Language: Python
-Database: PostgreSQL, MySQL
-Visualization: Tableau, Power BI

 👋🏻 Connect with Me
 Linkedin